Organizing Projects You Can Do While Social Distancing

 De-Junk Your Junk Drawer

 Take everything out.
 That’s the only place to begin.
-Start by throwing away anything that ended up there that really should have been in the trash – broken pens and rubber bands, gum wrappers, old receipts you don’t need to file with taxes, and other unnecessary items.
-Then look for things that don’t belong in the junk drawer because they actually have a place of their own and put those items away.
-Finally, reorganize the junk drawer with the items you really do want to keep there, using containers to keep everything organized.
+Start by throwing away anything that ended up there that really should have been in the trash.
+This includes things like broken pens and rubber bands, gum wrappers, old receipts you don’t need to file with taxes, and other unnecessary items.
+Then look for things that don’t belong in the junk drawer.
+These would be items that actually have a place of their own.
+Go ahead and put those items away.
+Finally, reorganize the junk drawer with the items you really do want to keep there.
+Use containers to keep everything organized.

 Have you considered Virtual Organizing?